samelstob/notes/management-notes/manager_tools/career-tools.md

     - When you change jobs think about the job after that

 * Peter Drucker
-    - No ones strengths and weaknesses
+    - Know one's strengths and weaknesses
     - What *should* I be doing?
 If I know myself where there is a best place for me to serve "society" best
 * You can't change a job that you don't like